miratcan/qhonuskan-votes/README.rst

    ajax requests for voting.
 Automatically finds qhonuskan_votes views.

 *  voting_script tag also renders overridable show_not_authenticated_error
-   function, so you can use your own error windows (jquery-ui etc.) via overriding it.
+   javascript function, so you can use your own error windows (jquery-ui etc.) via overriding it.

 *  Default buttons are pure css, there is no images.
 So it's lite.